lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 	Surface Outside Face Incident Solar Radiation Rate per Area, !- Output:Variable Name ISolExt;                                                     !- FMU Variable Name

-Along with the FMU's inputs definition, the
-EnergyPlus output variables which correspond to the FMU inputs need to be specified in the idf file:
+Along with the FMU's outputs definition, the EnergyPlus output variables which correspond to the FMU outputs need to be specified in the idf file:

    .. code-block:: text